 Much of the funding for laboratory research goes to academic institutions, including $6.36 million toward the Foundation’s Research Development Program (RDP).
 This money helps pay for core lab facilities, pilot programs, and training at 11 pioneering academic centers.
 These centers have conducted innovative CF research that has resulted in some of the most significant advances in the field, including the identification of the first small-molecule CFTR modulators and the development of the original model of cystic fibrosis in a mouse.

 The RDP also plays a critical role in fostering the next generation of CF scientists and clinicians.
-Many of today’s top CF researchers began their careers at an RDP.
+Many of today’s top CF researchers began their careers at an RDP site.
 New researchers are critical to ensuring that the pace of development continues, and the Foundation is therefore investing heavily in training and career development.

 Research consortia are accelerating advancements in these areas by bringing together the brightest minds in these specialized fields of study to resolve important questions and to overcome challenges.
 The Foundation previously funded consortia focused on solving problems related to CFTR folding, CFTR protein structure, mucociliary clearance, and the identification of inflammatory markers.

 To accelerate the pace of research, the Foundation also invests in the development of tools, including cell lines, antibodies, and databases; the identification of biomarkers; and the creation of animal models that replicate various aspects of the disease.
 All these investments play a critical role in advancing new therapies for CF.

-This year, the Foundation launched a project to sequence the entire genome of 5,000 people with CF. This whole genome sequencing project will enable researchers to identify genes that alter or modify the disease.
+In 2018, the Foundation launched a project to sequence the entire genome of 5,000 people with CF. This whole genome sequencing project will enable researchers to identify genes that alter or modify the disease.
 This research could provide useful insight into how these modifying genes influence the progression of CF and explain why two individuals with the same CFTR genes, lifestyle, and other characteristics, have different manifestations of the disease and different responses to therapy.
 For this project, deoxyribonucleic acid (DNA) acquired from three long-term studies will be used and data will be made available as a tool for CF scientists to investigate new genetic questions.

-In 2016, the CF Foundation celebrated the opening of a new, one-of-a kind CF research facility to bridge the gap between discoveries made at academic institutions and the medications made by the pharmaceutical industry.
+In 2016, the CF Foundation celebrated the expansion of a new, one-of-a kind CF research facility to bridge the gap between discoveries made at academic institutions and the medications made by the pharmaceutical industry.
 Based in Lexington, Mass., the CF Foundation Therapeutics Lab identifies and tests potential groundbreaking therapies for CF, readying them for further development.

-The CF Foundation Therapeutics Lab has screened its more than 200,000-compound library for potential new therapies -- including readthrough agents for nonsense mutations and new CFTR modulators -- to treat the underlying cause of CF. Currently, more than half of the work at the lab is concentrated on nonsense and rare mutations, and the lab recently launched an initiative to create a cell culture bank with cells from people with CF who have rare mutations.
+The CF Foundation Therapeutics Lab has screened its more than 200,000-compound library for potential new therapies -- including readthrough agents for nonsense mutations and new CFTR modulators -- to treat the underlying cause of CF. Currently, much of the work at the lab is concentrated on nonsense mutations, and the lab recently launched an initiative to create a cell culture bank with cells from people with CF who have rare mutations.
 This cell culture bank will aid in the development of nonsense-targeted therapies and may result in the extension of available therapies to people with rare mutations.
 The expanded facility also enables the lab to research gene editing and stem cell biology.

 Although these technologies have progressed rapidly in the last few years, it will be many years before they reach patients.